flightphp/core/README.md

     // Get an instance of your class
     $user = Flight::user();

-If the *User* class is not defined, Flight will look in it's local folder for a file called `User.php` and autoload it.
+If the `User` class is not defined, Flight will look in it's local folder for a file called `User.php` and autoload it.
 This is how Flight loads its default classes like Response, Request, and Router.

 You can define the constructor parameters for your class by passing in an additional array:

-    // Register class with construct parameters
+    // Register class with constructor parameters
     Flight::register('db', 'Database', array('localhost','test','user','password'));

     // Get an instance of your class